 Also in 1992, Strong founded the Earth Council Alliance and became its longtime chairman.
 Through the council, Strong worked with Mikhail Gorbachev (acting as chairman of the Green Cross International) to create the Earth Charter which called for a “sustainable global society founded on the principles of respect for the Earth and life in all its diversity, economic and social justice, and a culture of peace and non-violence.”
 Strong declared that “the real goal of the Earth Charter is that it will in fact become like the Ten Commandments.”

-Strong and Gorbachev have urged the UN to adopt the Charter, which they call a “citizen-based initiative.”
-They point out, however, that if the Charter is implemented, it will not "be subservient to the rules of state sovereignty, demands of the free market or individual rights."
-Strong himself has long urged global governance at the expense of national sovereignty.
-Environmental mandates, he says, necessitate the eventual dismantling of the power of the nation state: “It is simply not feasible for sovereignty to be exercised unilaterally by individual nation-states, however powerful.
+Strong and Gorbachev urged the UN to adopt the Charter, which they called a “citizen-based initiative.”
+They pointed out, however, that if the Charter were to be implemented, it would not “be subservient to the rules of state sovereignty, demands of the free market or individual rights.”
+Strong himself long supported global governance at the expense of national sovereignty.
+Environmental mandates, he said, necessitate the eventual dismantling of the power of the nation state: “It is simply not feasible for sovereignty to be exercised unilaterally by individual nation-states, however powerful.
 It is a principle which will yield only slowly and reluctantly to the imperatives of global environmental cooperation.”

 In 1995 Strong headed a Massachusetts-based company called Molten Metal Technology, Inc. (MMTI), which claimed to have invented a process for recycling metals from waste but had failed to demonstrate that the technology could work on a commercial scale.
 Another MMTI leader was Peter Knight, the firm’s registered lobbyist and Al Gore’s former top Senate aide.
 On “Earth Day” in April 1995, Gore traveled to MMTI’s headquarters and praised the firm for its environmentally responsible work.
 At that time, MMTI had already received more than $25 million in U.S. Department of Energy (DOE) research-and-development grants.
 And although the company had no other sources of revenue, Gore’s laudatory speech caused its stock value to soar to $35 per share.